marekh19/sn-incident-overview/README.md

 This project is built with Next.js 13 using the yet experimental `/app` directory and [React Server Components](https://nextjs.org/docs/advanced-features/react-18/server-components)

+Data is pulled from your ServiceNow instance using [Table API](https://developer.servicenow.com/dev.do#!/reference/api/tokyo/rest/c_TableAPI).
+We're using `[incident]` table here, but feel free to change it to whatever table you want to experiment with.

 ## Getting Started

 ### Environment variables